buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 Boom!!
 You're now running a local validator.
 Pretty cool :).

-If you run into an issue like below, you'd have to install the OpenSSL library.
-On Intel Macs ` brew install openssl@1.1 `
+If you are running an Intel Mac and see the error below you will need to install the `OpenSSL` library.
+The easiest way to do this would be through brew like so:  `brew install openssl@1.1`

 ```bash
 solana-gif-portal solana-test-validator